Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \paragraph{SRS}

-The first data set we considered is the SRS data set, which corresponds to the union of data sets A and B in \citep{kuhlmann2021algorithms}, or the SRS data set in \citep{kuhlmann2022comparison}.
-Figure \ref{fig:overall-runtime-all-RAN} displays six cactus plots, each corresponding to a comparison between all three approaches wrt.\ one of the six inconsistency measures.
-A first noticeable observation is that overall, all plots paint a quite similar picture---the ASP-based approaches perform best, while the naive approaches perform, as expected, poorest.
-More precisely, the ASP-based approaches only time out in $468$ out of $10{,}800$ cases ($4.33$\,\%) (for details such as the exact numbers of timeouts per inconsistency measure, see Table \ref{tab:cumulative-runtimes}).
+First we consider the SRS data set, which has been used previously in \cite{kuhlmann2021algorithms,kuhlmann2022comparison}.
+Table \ref{tab:cumulative-runtimes} provides the number of solved instances as well as the cumulative runtime of each approach wrt.\ each measure and each data set.
+(For a more detailed overview, see also the plots in \ref{app:cactus} and \ref{app:scatter-plots}.)
+Looking at the SRS part of Table \ref{tab:cumulative-runtimes}, a first noticeable observation is that, overall, the ASP-based approaches perform best, while the naive approaches perform, as expected, poorest.
+More precisely, the ASP-based approaches only time out in $175$ out of $10{,}800$ cases ($1.62$\,\%).
 To set this into perspective: the SAT approaches time out in $1552$ cases ($14.37$\,\%), and the naive ones in $5703$ cases ($52.81$\,\%).
 The only exception to this pattern is the sum-distance inconsistency measure ($\isdalal$)---here, the naive approach outperforms the SAT-based one.
 This might be due to the fact that the search space for $\isdalal$ is quite large compared to most other measures\footnote{The only other measure that could possibly result in a higher value wrt.\ a given knowledge base $\kb$ is $\iforget$.
-However, since $\iforget$ depends on the number of atom occurrences in $\kb$, and $\isdalal$ depends on the number of formulas in $\kb$ as well as the signature size $\atoms(\kb)$, a general assessment of which measure has a larger search space is not possible.} (the maximum non-$\infty$ value is $|\atoms(\kb)| \times |\kb|$ (see Table \ref{tab:search-ranges-sat})).
-Hence, since the search procedure consists of $\log(|\atoms(\kb)| \times |\kb| + 1)$ steps, we also need to calculate a new cardinality constraint exactly as many times.
+However, since $\iforget$ depends on the number of atom occurrences in $\kb$, and $\isdalal$ depends on the number of formulas in $\kb$ as well as the signature size $\atoms(\kb)$, a general assessment of which measure has a larger search space is not possible.} (see Table \ref{tab:search-ranges-sat}).
+As the maximum non-$\infty$ value for $\isdalal$ is $|\atoms(\kb)| \times |\kb|$, the search procedure consists of $\log(|\atoms(\kb)| \times |\kb| + 1)$ steps, and we also need to calculate a new cardinality constraint exactly as many times.
 This results in the SAT method for $\isdalal$ being slower than those for the other two distance-based measures, while the respective naive methods are about equally fast for all three measures.